 If you pay more than 20% of your income to cover debt payments, then you also may benefit from a credit counselor’s advice.
 A good credit counselor can help you organize your finances and develop a budget.
 Credit counseling costs vary, but some nonprofits offer the service for free or at discounted rates.

 Get a list of approved credit counseling agencies from the U.S. Department of Justice.

 3. Get help with family budgeting

 Paying off debts only works if you also have your spending under control.
-Use the EconomicCheckUp® spending calculator to determine where your money is going, and what small changes may add up to savings.
+Use this spending tracker from the Consumer Financial Protection Bureau (CFPB) determine where your money is going, and what small changes may add up to savings.